-To monitor for software changes on computers, the basic steps are:
+To monitor for software changes on computers:

 - Go to Administration > System Settings > System Events.

 - Scroll down to the application control events such as Event ID 7000 "Application Control Events Exported".

 If you want to record event logs for that type of event, select Record.

 When those events occur, they appear on Events & Reports > Events > System Events.
 Logs are kept until they meet maximum log age criteria.
 For details, see Events in Deep Security.Events that appear on Computers > Details > Application Control > Events are not configured here.
 They are always logged.